 The first one is a fingerboard.
 On most guitars, this area remains unfinished, without any varnish.
 So, it’s no wonder that many see it as a real dirt magnet.

 It is probably the hardest part to clean.
-You will need a piece of some fine sandpaper.
-However, you will have to be pretty gentle, to remove dirt but to keep fingerboard untouched.
+You will need a piece of fine sandpaper.
+However, you will have to be pretty gentle, to remove dirt but to keep the fingerboard untouched.

 Another area that requires a lot of attention is the bridge.
 It features a lot of hard-accessible areas, so something like cotton swabs will work pretty well in this case.

-Same goes to the headstock area.
-You can clean the whole headstock and its unreachable with cotton swabs.
+The same goes for the headstock area.
+You can clean the whole headstock and it’s unreachable with cotton swabs.
 Also, a few drops of some oil for tuning machines would be highly beneficial.